ahplummer/envconsul-vault/Readme.md

 NOTE: Much of this is taken from https://testdriven.io/blog/managing-secrets-with-vault-and-consul/ and https://github.com/hashicorp/envconsul.

 Note: When seeing a prompt, `$` is understood to be the host system, `#` is understood to be executed from a container.

 # Introduction & Concepts
 This tuturial will have several outcomes:

 1) You will see how envconsul interacts between Vault and a running app that requires environment variables containing secrets.

 2) You will be exposed to concepts such as Vault initialization, unsealing, ACL additions, secrets concepts, and token authentication.

 3) You will have two running containers - one running Vault, one running envconsul with a test script.
 These containers will be orchestrated and run by `docker-compose`.

 4) The Vault file store will be stored in a directory on the host machine, to prevent data loss of secrets.

 5) You will see secrets that originate with Vault being passed to a child process using `envconsul`.

 # To run from the repos

 1) Get your IP loaded up in `env` file.

 2) The command `$ docker-compose up -d --build` will build and run the containers.

+3) You'll then want to ensure that Vault is init'd and unsealed, configured as instructed below.

+4) You'll need to change the `docker-compose.yml` file to include the generated Vault token for your app (not the root token).
+This will be in the `VAULT_TOKEN` environment variable.

-You'll then want to ensure that Vault is init'd and unsealed, configured as instructed below.
-You can then execute `docker-compose exec envconsul envconsul -upcase -config=/envconsul/config.json testapp.sh`, or simply `env` at the end (instead of testapp.sh).
+5) You can then execute `docker-compose exec envconsul envconsul -upcase -config=/envconsul/config.json testapp.sh`, or simply `env` at the end (instead of testapp.sh).

 # Manual Project Setup for this tutorial